Whether you’re exploring the opportunities

 Check out some of the most frequently asked questions about the program:

 No. Your career path is up to you.
 You’re free to change course whenever you like.

 Training as a rural generalist actually increases your career options.
 The Generalist Pathway not only qualifies you for life as a rural generalist, it also sets you up for a career in almost any other medical field.
-Our Fellows are strongly positioned for a myriad of job opportunities and have gone on to roles in clinical leadership, international aid work, expedition and retrieval medicine and entry into other highly specialised training programs.
-To date, every Generalist Pathway Trainee or Fellow who has applied to an alternative specialist program has gained entry.
+Our Fellows are strongly positioned for a myriad of job opportunities and have gone on to roles in clinical leadership, international aid, expedition and retrieval medicine and entry into other highly specialised training programs.

 The Generalist Pathway is designed to keep your career options as open as possible.
-By starting as a rural generalist, you actually open yourself up to more diverse training and skills development than other specialities.
-At the end of The Generalist Pathway, you can always make your way back to another speciality; the flexibility and diversity of the Pathway’s training is a fantastic way to keep your options open, especially if you aren’t 100% decided on a career speciality yet.
+By starting as a Rural Generalist, you actually open yourself up to more diverse training and skills development than other specialities.
+At the end of The Generalist Pathway, you can always choose to pursue additional speciality qualification and keep your options open, especially if you aren’t 100% decided on a career speciality yet.